eugenetriguba/bolt/README.md

 ### How Are Migration Scripts Executed?

 Bolt executes upgrade and downgrade migration scripts in a transaction.
 This ensures that if any errors occur during the execution of any migration script, the transaction will be rolled back and the migration will be marked as failed.
 Bolt will then exit with an error code and output what error has occurred to standard error.
+However, do note that some databases, like MySQL, commit certain DDL statements immediately even if you're in a transaction.

 ### How Does Bolt Know What Migrations Have Been Applied?